Networking in Nursing: Why It Matters for Students and Professionals

 You can also look beyond nursing school.
 Consider creating a profile on professional networking sites like LinkedIn and AllNurses.
 You might also join a professional organization, such as the American Nurses Association (ANA) or the National Student Nurses’ Association (NSNA).
 It may even be possible to find a community event, such as a health fair or blood drive, where you could volunteer to work as a nursing student.

 Networking involves more than just meeting people and exchanging pleasantries.
-You can exchange contact information and connect to your new associate on LinkedIn to nurture the relationship.
-Cultivating a network requires keeping in touch with your connections; exchange emails and schedule meet-ups periodically.
+You can exchange contact information and connect to your new associate on LinkedIn, checking in now and then to nurture the relationship, and scheduling meet-ups periodically.

 Remember that networking is a two-way street.
 Just as you hope your connections might aid your career in some way, you’ll also need to add value to the relationship by being a sounding board and offering support or insight.

-Begin Building a Nursing Network Through CSP Global
+Start Building Your Nursing Network Through CSP Global

-At CSP Global, you will have plenty of opportunities to practice your networking skills and add to your professional network.
-Through experiential learning at our ABSN Learning Centers in St. Paul, Minnesota and Portland, Oregon, you’ll have opportunities to grow close to other members of your nursing cohort.
+At CSP Global, you will have plenty of opportunities to build your network and develop professionalism.
+Through experiential learning at our ABSN learning centers in St. Paul, Minnesota, and Portland, Oregon, you’ll have opportunities to grow close to other members of your nursing cohort.
 You’ll also be placed at local healthcare facilities for clinical learning experiences, where you’ll be able to network with working RNs across different nursing specialties.

 Here, we aim to provide a transformative education that instills values and prepares future nurse leaders to tackle modern challenges in healthcare with compassion and evidence-based practice.
-If you’re ready to work toward a rewarding career in nursing, we’re here to help.
-Contact an admissions advisor today to learn how to get started.
+With our accelerated timeline, you could graduate in as few as 16 months.